Icinga/icingaweb2-module-director/doc/82-Changelog.md

   are now also visible on Travis-CI and triggered for all pull requests

 ### Compatibility
-* We worked around a but in very old PHP 5.3 versions on CentOS 6
+* We worked around a bug in very old PHP 5.3 versions on CentOS 6

 ### Activity log
 * You can now search and filter in the Activity log